ncguilbeault/bonsai-linux-environment-template/README.md

 # bonsai-linux-environment-template

-This repo is a version of the Bonsai.EnvironmentTemplate that supports automatic creation of bonsai environments in a linux OS.
+This repo is a version of the Bonsai.EnvironmentTemplate that supports automatic creation of bonsai environments on Linux.
 It adds an activation and deactivation script which places a convenient alias to bonsai in the command prompt when activated.
+The tool has only been tested on Ubuntu 22.04, and may require modifications to work on other operating systems.

 ### Installation